coder7475/coder7475/README.md

 💡 I'm constantly exploring the cutting edge of technology, always eager to experiment with new frameworks, tools, and methodologies.

-🚀 Right now, I'm focused on mastering the deployment, maintenance, and automation of software systems.
+🚀 Right now, I'm focused on mastering the deployment, maintenance, security and automation of software systems.

 ### 👨‍💻 My Skills